MeaneyLab/PRSoS/README.md

 Second allele [string]

-Sixth column onwards contain the genotyping data, where every three columns indicates the genotype (or posterior genotype probabilities in the case of using imputed genotype data) of the subject sample.
+Starting from the sixth column every three columns indicate the genotype (or posterior genotype probabilities in the case of using imputed genotype data) of one subject sample.
 The first of the three columns indicates the likelihood that the sample carries homozygous first allele, the middle column indicates the likelihood that the sample carries heterozygous alleles, and the last column indicates the likelihood that the sample carries homozygous second allele.

 ### .vcf file
 This is a default format for the genotype data returned from [Sanger Institute](https://imputation.sanger.ac.uk/).